Katherine Diamond

-Katherine Diamond (born April 9, 1954), Kate Diamond, FAIA, LEED AP, is an American architect.
+Katherine Diamond (born April 9, 1954), is an American architect.
 She was born in Chicago, went to college in Israel, where she served in the Israeli Air Force.
 She then returned to the US.

 Education

 Diamond completed her undergrad at the Technion-Machon Technologi Le' Israel.

 Career

 Diamond is a Design principal at HDR in Los Angeles, California.
 She has also worked at HMC, NBBJ, RNL.
 With Norma Sklarek and Margot Siegel, Diamond founded the Los Angeles firm Siegel, Sklarek and Diamond, the largest woman-owned firm of the time which then became Siegel Diamond Architects.

 From 1993 to 1994, she was the first woman to serve as President of the Los Angeles chapter of the American Institute of Architects in 99 years.
 In 1996, she was elected the College of Fellows of the American Institute of Architects (FAIA) and was the president of the Association for Women in Architecture from 1985 to 1987 She also is on the National Peer Review Council for the GSA Design Excellence Program and taught design studios at University of Southern California, School of Architecture.